 - Avoid pitching on multiple teams with overlapping seasons.

 - Learn good throwing mechanics as soon as possible.
 The first steps should be to learn, in order: 1) basic throwing, 2) fastball pitching, 3) change-up pitching.

 - A pitcher should not also be a catcher for his team.
 The pitcher-catcher combination results in many throws and may increase the risk of injury.

 - If a pitcher complains of pain in his elbow or shoulder, discontinue pitching until evaluated by a sports medicine physician.
 Inspire youth pitchers to have fun playing baseball and other sports.
 Participation and enjoyment of various physical activities will increase the youth’s athleticism and interest in sports.

 Impact Physical Therapy of Hillsboro

 Hillsboro, OR 97124

-In an era of specialization in sports involving athletes of all ages, Hillsboro physical therapist Kent Bond joins most medical experts in agreeing that young athletes generally remain mentally and physically healthier, achieve greater success, and learn to enjoy a...read more
+In an era of specialization in sports involving athletes of all ages, Hillsboro physical therapist Kent Bond joins most medical experts in agreeing that young athletes generally remain mentally and physically healthier, achieve greater...read more